 But what if we look to 2020?
 The market is forward looking after all.

-What is interesting to me is that EPS estimate is $184 vs. $163 for 2019.
+What is interesting to me is that the 2020 EPS estimate is $184 vs. $163 for 2019.
 That means Wall Street is expecting a pretty strong rebound in earnings growth, roughly 12.9%.
 That seems pretty lofty, but if they’re correct, that helps explain why the multiple for 2019 is so high.

 But even if it is right, the upside for the next 2 years seems pretty capped.
 Wall Street also has a tendency to reduce estimates, right up until the quarter, which allows for more “beats”.